How a jonquil helped me relax after a busy day.

 An introduction to a periodic series of journal posts reflecting on living with war, both past and present.

 Several weeks ago I watched my outside thermometer drop to -13° Fahrenheit by bedtime, not an unusual winter temperature for Vermont.
 But that isn’t the coldest weather I’ve experienced, not by a long shot.

 My mother earned two medical degrees, the first in 1936 and the second twelve years later.
-Mom valued her second diploma and hung it on her office wall, but she always displayed the 1936 Chinese diploma in the most prominent spot.
-Its appearance is unique, entirely hand-lettered with graceful Chinese characters, even the numbers.
-A … Continue reading Mom’s Chinese diploma
+She always displayed the 1936 Chinese diploma in the most prominent spot.

 When I was a child, every now and then I would find my parents slicing and dicing garlic, ginger, vegetables, and meats—a sure sign they were getting ready to cook a Chinese meal.

 My love of mountains began in childhood in the Appalachian mountains…but living in Alaska changed my life.